ZcashFoundation/zebra/book/src/user/custom-testnets.md

 ## Differences Between Custom Testnets and Regtest

 Zebra's Regtest network is a special case of a custom Testnet that:
-- Won't make outbound peer connections and rejects inbound peer connections with a different network magic,
+- Won't make peer connections[^fn1],
 - Skips Proof-of-Work validation,
 - Uses a reserved network magic and network name,
+- Activates network upgrades up to and including Canopy at block height 1,
 - Tries to closely match the `zcashd` Regtest parameters, and
 - Expects the Regtest genesis hash.